The Best Pistol Red Dot Sights

 Yes, the full shroud transforms this MRD into a beast.

 I found it virtually bomb-proof in testing and, even while the user-built fully-enclosed format isn’t nitrogen filled, had no issues with internal fogging or dusting.

-But what I loved is that the battery seemed to last forever and even if it failed the Romeo 2 has a spring-loaded side-opening tray for its commonly available CR2032.
+What I loved is that the battery seemed to last forever and even if it failed the Romeo 2 has a spring-loaded side-opening tray for its commonly available CR2032.
 Plus, the footprint is common, and Sig ships it complete with a genuinely nice optic-specific torque wrench.

 Front of the Romeo2